DaveSeverns/PicaPup/README.md

 Install the apk file.
 After installation, locate the app labeled Pic-a-Pup in your device's application drawer and click to launch.

-# Links to Pic-a-Pup's Web and iOS Application Github Repositories
+# Pic-a-Pup's Web and iOS Application Github Repositories

 <a href="https://github.com/drwitteck/Pic-a-Pup">Pic-a-Pup Web Application</a>